George Lucas: 1993–2012: Return to directing, Star Wars, and Indiana Jones

 The first Star Wars prequel was finished and released in 1999 as Episode I – The Phantom Menace, which would be the first film Lucas had directed in over two decades.
 Following the release of the first prequel, Lucas announced that he would also be directing the next two, and began working on Episode II.
 The first draft of Episode II was completed just weeks before principal photography, and Lucas hired Jonathan Hales, a writer from The Young Indiana Jones Chronicles, to polish it.
 It was completed and released in 2002 as Attack of the Clones.
 The final prequel, Episode III – Revenge of the Sith, began production in 2002 and was released in 2005.
-Numerous older fans and critics considered the prequels inferior to the original trilogy, though they were box office successes and popular with younger fans.
-In 2004, Lucas reflected that his transition from independent to corporate filmmaker mirrored the story of Star Wars character Darth Vader in some ways, but concluded he was glad to be able to make his films the way he wants them.
+Numerous older fans and critics at the time considered the prequels more mixed compared to the original trilogy, though they were box office successes and popular with younger fans.
+In 2004, Lucas reflected that his transition from independent to corporate film-maker mirrored the story of Star Wars character Darth Vader in some ways, but concluded he was glad to be able to make his films the way he wanted to.

 Lucas collaborated with Jeff Nathanson as a writer of the 2008 film Indiana Jones and the Kingdom of the Crystal Skull, directed by Steven Spielberg.
-Like the Star Wars prequels, the reception was mixed with fans and critics alike.
+Similar to the Star Wars prequels, the reception was mixed with fans and critics alike.
 From 2008 to 2014, Lucas also served as the creator and executive producer for a second Star Wars animated series on Cartoon Network, Star Wars: The Clone Wars which premiered with a feature film of the same name before airing its first episode.
 The supervising director for this animated series was Dave Filoni, who was chosen by Lucas and closely collaborated with him on its development.
 This series bridged the events between Attack of the Clones and Revenge of the Sith, and featured the last Star Wars stories in which Lucas was involved in a major way.

-In 2012, Lucas served as executive producer for Red Tails, a war film based on the exploits of the Tuskegee Airmen during World War II.
-He also took over direction of reshoots while director Anthony Hemingway worked on other projects.
+In 2012, Lucas self-funded and served as executive producer for Red Tails, a war film based on the exploits of the Tuskegee Airmen during World War II.
+He also took over directing of reshoots while director Anthony Hemingway worked on other projects.

 2012–present: Semi-retirement

-In January 2012, Lucas announced his retirement from producing large blockbuster films and instead re-focusing his career on smaller, independently budgeted features.
+In January 2012, Lucas announced his retirement from producing large blockbuster films, and instead re-focusing his career on smaller, independently budgeted features.

 In June 2012, it was announced that producer Kathleen Kennedy, a long-term collaborator with Steven Spielberg and a producer of the Indiana Jones films, had been appointed as co-chair of Lucasfilm Ltd. It was reported that Kennedy would work alongside Lucas, who would remain chief executive and serve as co-chairman for at least one year, after which she would succeed him as the company's sole leader.
 With the sale of Lucasfilm to Disney, Lucas is currently Disney's second-largest single shareholder, after the estate of Steve Jobs.